 Unless I've missed something, writing by fans was mostly either original fiction with the hope of professional publication or personal essays, usually humorous and published in fanzines.
 There were also Amateur Press Associations, which were something like the internet, but slower-- the typical apa came out once a month, I think.
 APA-L was extraordinary because a new issue came out every week.

 *This is sometimes referred to as literary fandom, which I think makes it sound more pretentious than I have in mind.

-Related to the first link: The importance of having high self-regard
+Related to the first link: The importance of having high self-regard.

 The bit I like best from the first link is "But you have to be arrogant and egocentric to create something - you have to think that you’ve got something worth saying.
 And maybe that’s not nice..."
 My impression is that operationally, "nice" means pretending that you don't want anything very much.